anoma/nspec/docs/tutorial/engines/index.juvix.md

     several mailboxes).

     ```juvix
-    type TimeStampingServerState := mkTimeStampingServerState{
-         averageDelay : Nat
-    };
+    syntax alias TimeStampingServerMailboxState := Nat;
     ```

-    Recall that we have have already defined `TimeStampingServerMessage`.
+    Recall that we have have already defined a type for message that the time stamping server is accepting, namely `TimeStampingServerMessage`.

     ```juvix
     syntax alias TimeStampingServerMessageHere := TimeStampingServerMessage;